postmanlabs/labs-docs/src/pages/docs/postman/scripts/pre-request-scripts.md

 ![Collection Pre Request Script](https://assets.postman.com/postman-docs/edit-collection-pre-request.jpg)

-> You can define a pre-request script when you first create a collection or folder.
+> You can define a pre-request script when you first create a collection or folder, or at any time after that.

 ## Next steps